Want to view the products? Click HERE

 The Nanoray 750 delivers exceptionally fast swings.
 Given its light weight as a 4U (83g) racket, players can expect great mobility in controlling and handling the racket.
 This allows for strong play at the net, while also giving players an edge with dropping from the back.
 Nanoray 750’s frame design makes it so that power is not traded-off by its light weight.
 The Nanoray 750 would be a great choice for players who might fatigue while using a heavier racket.

+Best value.
 The Nanoray Speed is the intermediate level version of the Nanoray Z-Speed.
 Aligned with the Nanoray series and staying true to its name, the Nanoray Speed thrives in speed as its able to generate fast and controlled swings.
 Despite its smaller frame, the racket amplifies its sweet spot, giving more room for players to make mistakes.
 Since it’s a toned down version of the Nanoray Z-Speed, players should expect it to have slightly worse quality to match its lower price point.

 Nanoray 200 Aero